MGApcDev/database-tools/README.md

 ### Requirements
 - This project assumes you have MySQL installed with a root user with no password.
 - This can be verified by running `mysql -uroot`.
 If you get access to MySQL it is setup correctly.
+- MySQL should be running on localhost (127.0.0.1)

 ### Install